1. GENERAL PROVISIONS

 - a dog that was previously deemed fit to compete displays destructive behaviour at a later time.

 10.3.
-If the Organiser has to pay a Racer for damages according to the Rules of Competition, the maximum amount cannot exceed 150.000 HUF in any circumstance.
+If the Organiser has to pay a Racer for damages according to the Rules of Competition, the maximum amount cannot exceed the amount set for each country listed in the 14th point of this document per harmful event.

 11. DATA HANDLING

 11.1.
-The Racer accepts that the Race Organiser will ask for, process, record and use the following in order to facilitate efficient execution of the Race: name, date and place of birth, mother’s name, postal address, e-mail address, telephone number, service license number (if applicable), dog’s name, chip number, vaccination book or dog passport number, bank account number.
-See the documents Rules of Personal Data Handling and Data Provision for further information (www.harddograce.com/application/rules-of-privacy-protection)
+The Racer accepts that Hard Dog Race and the Race Organiser will ask for, process, record and use the following data in order to facilitate efficient execution of the Race: name, date and place of birth, mother’s name, postal address, e-mail address, telephone number, service license number (if applicable), dog’s name, chip number, vaccination book or dog passport number, bank account number.
+See the documents Rules of Personal Data Handling and Data Provision for further information (http://www.harddograce.com/application/rules-of-privacy-protection)

 11.2.
 The Racer accepts that the Race is a public event of which photographs and video recordings will be made.
 These may feature the Racer in an identifiable way.
 By participating in the Race, the Racer gives their consent to the making of the aforementioned recordings, and to the Organiser making the recording (or an edited version thereof) public without time limitations in the following channels: the Race’s website, Facebook page, Youtube channel, promotional media and press releases.
 The Racer has no right to any financial compensation for the use of these recordings.